 2nd Lt.
-Earl Walter Hill was the born on January 1, 1918, to John J. Hill & Lillian Paavola-Hill in Iron County, Michigan, and with his sister grew up at 424 First Street in Stambaugh, Michigan.
+Earl Walter Hill was born on January 1, 1918, to John J. Hill and Lillian Paavola-Hill in Iron County, Michigan, and with his sister grew up at 424 First Street in Stambaugh, Michigan.
 When he was in college, he joined the ROTC program at Michigan College of Mining and Technology in Houghton, Michigan.
 Earl was sent to Fort Knox, Kentucky, and became a member of the 1st Armored Division, 19th Ordnance Battalion, and learned how to do maintenance on 57 different vehicles used by the Army.
 He also received training in repairing and maintaining guns.
 The 19th trained alongside the 192nd Tank Battalion at Ft.
 Knox.

 The battalion was on maneuvers in Arkansas when A Company was recalled to Ft.
 Knox.
 The company was inactivated on August 16th and on the 17th activated as the 17th Ordnance Company and received orders to go overseas.
 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
+He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied Taiwan which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.